willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ## Register and enable  workforce integration

-### Register your workforce integraion in your tenant
+### Register your workforce integration in your tenant

 1. Register your [workforceIntegration](/graph/api/workforceintegration-post?view=graph-rest-1.0) in your tenant.